neo4j-examples/sdn-university/Readme.md

 > If you are running this application with the bolt or http drivers be careful as **IT WILL DESTROY ALL THE DATA IN THAT DATABASE** after hitting the URL below.
 > So if you don't want that to happen please back up any existing database first.

 You may notice that there is no data for you to interact with.
-To fix this hit the following endpoint from your browser or using `curl`:
+To fix this, hit the following endpoint from your browser or using `curl`:

 <http://localhost:8080/api/reload>

 This will pre-load the Neo4j database with a handful of departments, a dozen or so subjects and teachers, and 200 students.
-You'll probably want to enrol them in classes...
+You'll probably want to enroll them in classes...

 ### Stopping the application server